oldgooseberry/oldgooseberry.github.io/solns/old/old2.md

 \end{align*}$
 </div>{:/}{% endraw %}

-Therefore there are two different pair of integers such that the difference of their squares is $2020$
+Therefore there are two different pairs of integers such that the difference of their squares is $2020$

 {% raw %}{::nomarkdown}<div>